pocketsizefund/pocketsizefund/README.md

 ## About

+**Pocket Size Fund** is an open source quantitative proprietary trading firm being built on nights and weekends.

-**pocketsizefund** holds the main resources for the fund platform including data pipelines, trading engine, and frontend resources.
+**pocketsizefund** holds the main resources for the fund platform including data pipelines, model definitions, trading engine, and frontend resources.

 ## Goals